 We originally used an organic cotton canvas for our exterior fabric, which provided enough natural heft that a single layer of heavy fusible interfacing was enough to allow the basket to easily stand up on its own.
 We recommend this type of mid-weight substrate for the best results.

-The Birch Fabrics cotton canvas we originally used is no longer readily available, but we spotted some new mid-weights from Premier Prints at Fabric.com that make a bold statement.
-Below are two combos we liked (click a swatch for detail), but there are so many options to suit your taste and décor.
+The exact Birch Fabrics cotton canvas we originally used is no longer readily available, but we spotted some new mid-weights from Premier Prints at Fabric.com that make a bold statement with many options to suit your taste and décor.

 In addition to the heavier-weight exterior, the top ring of piping cord adds to the stability and helps hold the round shape.